+young or old strong or weak tall or short muscular or thin - clever or dull kind or domineering talkative or quiet caring or selfish ,

 Let's write Write the sequence of the events in this story.

-First the spider sat down to eat a delicious meal.

-After that

-Some time later Anansi went to visit the turtle hoping to get a good meal.

-Finally

-Gerunds and infinitives are forms of verbs that act like nouns.
-They can follow other verbs and adjectives.
-Gerunds can also follow prepositions

-A gerund (often known as an -ing word) is a noun formed from a verb by adding -ing.
-An infinitive is to + the verb.

-Fill in the gerund or the infinitive.

-We encouraged her (read) as many fables as possible. ·

-It's no good (read) about

-Ananzi if she doesn't want to.

-I promised (care) for the spiders but I'm not much good at

-(care) for spiders

-The film about spiders was really worth (see) so we made Thandi

-(go) to the movies with us.

-Normally I enjoy (go) out but today I'd prefer

-(stay) indoors.
+Gerunds and infinitiv First the spider sat down to eat a delicious meal. are forms of verbs that act like nouns.
+They can Then follow other verbs and ł Then adjectives.
+Gerunds ca also follow preposition After that A gerund (often knowi Some time later Anansi went to visit the turtle hoping to get a good meal. as an -ing word) is a no oun Then formed from a verb by adding -ing.
+An infinit Then is to + the verb.
+Finally Fill in the gerund or the infinitive.
+We encouraged her (read ) as many fables as p It's no good (force) her Ananzi if she doesn't want to. oossible. (read) about I promised (care) for the spiders but I'm not m uch good at (care) for spiders The film about spiders was really worth (see) s o we made Thandi (go) to the movies with us.
+Normally I enjoy (go) out but today I'd prefer (stay) indoors.
 "Do you mind (spin) a web all the time?" asked the ant.
+TEACHER: Sign Date 13 about.